Preserving Node-level Privacy in Graph Neural Networks: Conclusion

 \section{Conclusion}

 In this study, we present a novel and non-trivial method to protect \textit{node-level} privacy in learning GNNs on graphs.
-To provide a better understanding of our design, we first introduce a motivating experiment that leads to our designed sampling routine, namely "HeterPoisson."
-Additionally, we utilize SML noise instead of the commonly employed Gaussian noise to obfuscate the gradient.
-Our privacy accounting demonstrates that this choice, rather than Gaussian noise, guarantees non-trivial privacy.
+To provide a better understanding of our design, we first introduce a motivating experiment that leads to our designed sampling routine, namely \textit{HeterPoisson}.
+Additionally, we give the privacy analysis for \textit{HeterPoisson}.
 Our experimental results also illustrate the non-trivial utility afforded by this choice.
 Furthermore, we theoretically establish that the family of spherical noise can be adopted to obfuscate the output of a function with bounded $\ell_2$-sensitivity, which can be of independent interest.
 To further evaluate the effectiveness of our privacy solution, we subject it to membership inference attacks and privacy audit techniques.
 Through experimental analysis, we demonstrate that our protocol is resistant to privacy attacks and it has no bugs.

 In addition to our privacy solution, we investigate a method that adopts private node/instance embedding to address the issue of \textit{node-level} privacy.
 Specifically, we conduct a case study to reveal the fundamental privacy flaws in a recent study that adopts this approach.
 More importantly, we highlight the inherent utility barriers associated with the private instance embedding approach, providing insights into pitfalls that should be avoided in privacy applications.